WHAT IS AN OA SECTION CONCLAVE?

 WHAT SHOULD I BRING?

-In addition to the items listed above, because Coast Guard Island is an active military base, all participants must have a current form of photo ID to get on the base.
+In addition to the items listed above, because Coast Guard Island is an active military base, all participants must complete and bring with them a release waiver and have a current form of photo ID to get on the base.
 For youth under 18 years old that do not have a government issued photo ID, a school ID card is an acceptable alternative.